Key Takeaways

 Pears have a GI of 38.
 The sandpaper texture you feel on your tongue when you eat a pear is fiber.

-The high water content, combined with the natural fructose, renders a fruit that serves as a gentle natural laxative that may help when you feel backed up.
-Pears also contain small amounts of copper and potassium.
+The high water content and the natural fructose make this fruit a gentle natural laxative that may help when you feel backed up.
+Pears also contain small amounts of copper and potassium.10

 8. Peaches (GI: 28)

 Peaches have a GI of 28.
 They are rich in antioxidants and carotenoids.
-High dietary intake of carotenoids has been linked to reducing the risk of several cancers and cardiovascular disease.
+High dietary intake of carotenoids has been linked to reducing the risk of several cancers and cardiovascular disease.11

 9. Apricots (GI: 34)